At the threshold of beauty, science and art collaborate. Edgar Varese.

 “Fine” refers to things that are appreciated for their imaginative, aesthetic, or intellectual content.
 “Useful” is concerned with the skills and methods of making something, ie. it comes close to what we nowadays call technique or technology.
 In our time, a sharp difference is typically made between the two, technology unilaterally being seen in the light of its instrumental role.
 There was a time, however, when engineers wanted to be regarded as artists of the best kind, and their products were placed next to other works of art in museums.
+Chinese civil servants at the 11th century were asked to prove their cultivation by engaging in landscape painting, or writing calligraphy poems.
 Originally technology owes as much to Fine arts than it owes to science.

 Inner-Magazine does not deal with art and technology as mutually exclusive; rather, we see them as an expression of one and the same thing: creativity of human thought and imagination.
 From Leonardo da Vinci’s famous mechanical drawings to all-embracing works of the Bauhaus design house, both sides are present and often linked to each other in ways that aren’t self-evident.

 Music is one of the finest things in life.
 For some it’s the highest of all arts.
 Music is often present in the works of visual artists, and not an insignificant number of artists use music as a catalyst in their creative processes.